Tegra: History

 The Tegra APX 2500 was announced on February 12, 2008.
 The Tegra 6xx product line was revealed on June 2, 2008, and the APX 2600 was announced in February 2009.
 The APX chips were designed for smartphones, while the Tegra 600 and 650 chips were intended for smartbooks and mobile Internet devices (MID).

 The first product to use the Tegra was Microsoft's Zune HD media player in September 2009, followed by the Samsung M1.
 Microsoft's Kin was the first cellular phone to use the Tegra; however, the phone did not have an app store, so the Tegra's power did not provide much advantage.
 In September 2008, Nvidia and Opera Software announced that they would produce a version of the Opera 9.5 browser optimized for the Tegra on Windows Mobile and Windows CE.
 At Mobile World Congress 2009, Nvidia introduced its port of Google's Android to the Tegra.

 On January 7, 2010, Nvidia officially announced and demonstrated its next generation Tegra system-on-a-chip, the Nvidia Tegra 250, at Consumer Electronics Show 2010.
 Nvidia primarily supports Android on Tegra 2, but booting other ARM-supporting operating systems is possible on devices where the bootloader is accessible.
 Tegra 2 support for the Ubuntu Linux distribution was also announced on the Nvidia developer forum.

 Nvidia announced the first quad-core SoC at the February 2011 Mobile World Congress event in Barcelona.
 Though the chip was codenamed Kal-El, it is now branded as Tegra 3.
 Early benchmark results show impressive gains over Tegra 2, and the chip was used in many of the tablets released in the second half of 2011.

 In January 2012, Nvidia announced that Audi had selected the Tegra 3 processor for its In-Vehicle Infotainment systems and digital instruments display.
 The processor will be integrated into Audi's entire line of vehicles worldwide, beginning in 2013.
 The process is ISO 26262-certified.

-In summer of 2012 Tesla Motors began shipping the Model S all electric, high performance sedan, which contains two NVIDIA Tegra 3D Visual Computing Modules (VCM).
+In summer of 2012 Tesla Motors began shipping the Model S electric sedan, which contains two NVIDIA Tegra 3D Visual Computing Modules (VCM).
 One VCM powers the 17-inch touchscreen infotainment system, and one drives the 12.3-inch all digital instrument cluster."

 In March 2015, Nvidia announced the Tegra X1, the first SoC to have a graphics performance of 1 teraflop.
 At the announcement event, Nvidia showed off Epic Games' Unreal Engine 4 "Elemental" demo, running on a Tegra X1.

 On October 20, 2016, Nvidia announced that the Nintendo Switch hybrid video game console will be powered by Tegra hardware.
 On March 15, 2017, TechInsights revealed the Nintendo Switch is powered by a custom Tegra X1 (model T210), with lower clockspeeds.